KassieZ/doris/docs/en/docs/advanced/partition/temporary-partition.md

     WHERE ...;
     ```

-## Relationship to other operations
+## Relationship to Other Operations

 ### DROP